 Arrangement of the approval mark

-In the approval mark issued and affixed to a vehicle in conformity with paragraph 5. of this Regulation, the type approval number shall be accompanied by an alphanumeric character reflecting the level that the approval is limited to.
+In the approval mark issued and affixed to a vehicle in conformity with paragraph 5. of this Regulation, the type-approval number shall be accompanied by an alphanumeric character reflecting the level that the approval is limited to.

 This annex outlines the appearance of this mark and gives an example how it shall be composed.